clicknium/clicknium-docs/doc/api/python/uielement/get_text.md

     text = ui(locator.chrome.bing.search_sb_form_q).get_text()
 ```

-- edit control on windows application: will return value
+- when you edit control on windows application, it will return value
 ```python
     from clicknium import clicknium as cc, locator, ui